aws-samples/aws-big-data-blog/aws-blog-spark-parquet-conversion/README.md

 #### Launching an AWS EMR Spark cluster

 You can either launch a Spark cluster from the AWS console or using the AWS CLI as below.
 For this purpose, we will be selecting a cluster of 2 r3.8xlarge nodes.
-This will ensure that The memory avalable to the cluster will be greater than 333 GB to accomodate 4 months of data in each run.
+This will ensure that the memory avalable to the cluster will be greater than 333 GB to accomodate 4 months of data in each run.
 We will also be adding EBS storage volumes to ensure we can accomodate the intermediate and output data in HDFS.
 Please ensure that the EMR Master Security Group allows you SSH access.

 ```
 aws emr create-cluster --applications Name=Hadoop Name=Hive Name=Spark Name=Ganglia Name=Tez \